Art and Design at Uffculme School is interesting, fun and enjoyable.

 - Most tasks set will typically take about 20-30 minutes to complete.

-- There will be some extended tasks set which will require pupils to plan work over a longer period of time to meet a deadline.
+- There will be some extended tasks set which will require students to plan work over a longer period of time to meet a deadline.

 - Students will be encouraged to complete work not finished in lessons.